RoqueRouteiral/Weakly-Supervised/README.md

 - [ ] Add data augmentation.
 - [ ] Add grad cam or similar.
 - [ ] Add bboxes generator and evaluation for detection task.
+- [ ] Try in more complex dataset.
 ### Future
 * Upgrade to 3D